-Lastly but not leastly, We’ve got a great financial track record, so if any of your readers would like to learn more about Investment opportunities in Film & TV, please have them reach out to me directly at JThalman <@> HEXTC.Org
+Lastly but not least, We’ve got an excellent financial track record, so if any of your readers would like to learn more about Investment opportunities in Film & TV, please have them reach out to me directly at JThalman <@> HEXTC.Org

-I just have one kind of last question, unless you have any wonderful more information to share with me.
+I have one kind of last question unless you have any wonderful more information to share with me.
 I always ask everybody a geeky question at the end of the interview.

 Okay.
 I’m game.

-If you were going to play or produce a superhero movie or in theater, what would that movie be … what superhero would you play? what superhero would you want to produce?
+If you were going to play or produce a superhero movie or in theater, what superhero would you play?
+What superhero would you want to produce?

 Well, here’s the funny thing about that.
 I am such a big fan of only New York superheroes.
 I don’t know why.
 I think maybe just the New Yorker in me has to root … and I’m really a big fan of the Marvel world, but the Marvel world that takes place in Hell’s Kitchen.

 What they were able to do, which for me was everything, is even though these guys are superheroes with incredible powers, they gave them New York lives and New York stories, and a very believable world that they reside in.
-So I’ve got to say, if I had the ability to produce anything, I definitely would want to be on Luke Cage.
+So I’ve got to say, if I could produce anything, I definitely would want to be on Luke Cage.
 That’s the show.

 Because I mean, the acting is lovely.
 I mean, and just the whole gentrification of the neighborhood, and the politics and all of that.
-It’s just brilliant, my wife turned me on to Jessica Jones, which is super-duper kick ass.
+It’s just brilliant.
+My wife turned me on to Jessica Jones, which is a super-duper kick ass.
 So I’d be happy to jump into that world, as well.
 But anything that’s Hell’s Kitchen or Harlem related, I’m there.

-Well, those graphic novels, you got to remember that there was almost two layers of graphic novels, or comic books, as we know them.
-The DC stuff all came out circa World War II, right?
+Well, those graphic novels, you got to remember that there were almost two layers of graphic novels, or comic books, as we know them.
+The DC stuff all came out circa World War II.
 So the whole … the Batman, the Superman, Captain America, all of those things.
-It’s a very World War II era mentality, okay?
-The good guys are exceptionally good, and they’re very on the straight and narrow, this and that.
-Batman was a closest to being a little bit nuanced as they had.
+It’s a very World War II-era mentality, okay?
+The good guys are terrific, and they’re very on the straight and narrow, this and that.
+Batman was closest to being a little bit nuanced as they had.
 Everyone else was straight as an arrow.

 Yeah, they are, and I think they certainly get … The cool thing is … thank goodness, it’s becoming okay to be a geek.